ipod825/vim-netranger/README.md

 2. Press `h` to jump to the parent directory.
 3. Press `<Space>` to toggle expand current directory under cursor.
 4. Press `<Cr>` to set vim's cwd to the directory of the file under cursor.
 This is very useful if you've expanded a directory and want to open an nvim terminal to run a script in the subdirectory.
-5. Type `:NETRCD dir/you/want/to/go` to navigate to where you want.
-Though I don't think you would want to do this very often.

 ### File Rename
 1. Press `i` to enter edit mode.
 You can freely modify any file/directory name in this mode.